 But what if you really abuse your boards by subjecting them to the most complex tricks ever invented?
 In that case, expect to buy a new board every 4 to 6 months.
 Again, every person’s situation is different.

-Final Thoughts on How to Assemble a Skateboard
+How to Put Together a Skateboard

 Putting together a normal skateboard isn’t difficult.
 You really don’t need to be the handy type to successfully craft your skateboard.